-Updating its April forecast (see NGI, April 10), the Colorado State University forecast team led by Phil Klotzbach and William Gray said the U.S. Atlantic basin likely will experience another active hurricane season, but coastal regions may face fewer major hurricanes making landfall than last year.
+Updating its April forecast (see Daily GPI, April 10), the Colorado State University forecast team led by Phil Klotzbach and William Gray said the U.S. Atlantic basin likely will experience another active hurricane season, but coastal regions may face fewer major hurricanes making landfall than last year.

 In comparison, the devastating 2005 season witnessed 27 named storms, 15 hurricanes and seven intense hurricanes.
 As of the Minerals Management Service’s latest report May 3, a total of 1.295 Bcf/d was still offline in the Gulf of Mexico from Hurricanes Katrina, Rita and Wilma in 2005.
 Since Aug.
 26, 2005, a total of 748.9 Bcf production has been lost due to the storms.
 The 2005 season was unusually destructive because of favorable broad-scale Atlantic upper-air steering currents that caused so many hurricanes to come ashore, Gray said.

-The Colorado State team's assessment of an active season is in line with that of the National Oceanic and Atmospheric Administration (NOAA), which released its updated forecast late last month (see NGI, May 29).
+The Colorado State team’s assessment of an active season is in line with that of the National Oceanic and Atmospheric Administration (NOAA), which released its updated forecast last week (see Daily GPI, May 23).
 NOAA is predicting 13 to 16 named storms, with eight to 10 becoming hurricanes, of which four to six could become major hurricanes of Category 3 strength or higher.

 “The Atlantic Ocean remains anomalously warm and neutral ENSO (El Nino-Southern Oscillation) conditions are observed in the tropical Pacific,” said Klotzbach.
 “We expect neutral ENSO conditions to be present during the upcoming hurricane season.
 When the tropical Atlantic is warm and neutral ENSO conditions are present, Atlantic basin hurricane activity is usually enhanced.”